trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 here).

-NOTE: Other build directory structures are possible, it all depends how one writes the the ``checkin-test.py`` wrapper scripts but the above directory structure is fairly standard in the usage of the ``checkin-test.py`` script.
+NOTE: Other build directory structures are possible, it all depends how one writes the ``checkin-test.py`` wrapper scripts but the above directory structure is fairly standard in the usage of the ``checkin-test.py`` script.